justinetabin99/basic-ios-exam/README.md

 * Write high quality Swift code using standard best practice coding conventions.
 This includes naming methods and classes, using structs and classes as needed. (e.g. Raywenderlich Swift Style, Gitflow)

 # Evaluation Criteria
-Implementation of [Minimum Specification](#Minimum-Specification), clearly communicating decisions and best engineering practices.
+Implementation of [Minimum Specification](#Minimum-Specification), clearly communicating decisions and best engineering practices (e.g complexity, refactorability and scalability).

+Examinee will also be hearing back the assessment of code's strengths, weaknesses.

 # Requirements
 * Latest Xcode